KTH/style/apps/style-web/src/pages/style/en/components/local-navigation.md

 ## When to use

-- In general inside the [sidebar] (TODO) component.
+To add lists of links to related pages

 ## When not to use

-When the entire page is a "landing" and a local navigation only adds redudancy to the main content.
+- When the entire page is a "landing" and a local navigation only adds redudancy to the main content.
+- For same-page navigation (hash `#` links)

 ## How it works